Tundon/issue-18699/README.md

    ```

 ### Expected:
-In step 3, the code to get color `` is supposed to get dark mode background color, which is `#252525`, but it is still geting light mode background color
+In step 3, the code to get color `systemPreferences.getColor("window-background")` is supposed to get dark mode background color, which is `#252525`, but it is still geting light mode background color